sunilmankotia83/gh-300/source/docs/practice/detailed/04-practice-test.detailed.md

 **Options:**
 A. It can only generate code, not docs
-B. **Use Copilot Chat and selection-based prompts to draft docstrings, comments, and README snippets**
+B. Use Copilot Chat and selection-based prompts to draft docstrings, comments, and README snippets.
 C. Docs are generated automatically on every commit
 D. Only Enterprise plans can generate documentation